 Go here, to sign up for a sandbox account.

 2. Finish On-Boarding.
-This step might feel onerous, but behind the scenes it gives us information we need to be able to enable appropriate features for you on sandbox.
+This step might feel onerous, but behind the scenes, it gives us the information we need to enable the appropriate features for you on sandbox.
 KYC information supplied here can be fake or real.
-If its real, we can use this information to enable production access for you when you are ready to go live with us.
-If fake, you will need to finish the same set up on our production application.
-This guide gives a good overview on how to finish onboarding.
+If it is real, we can use this information to enable production access for you when you are ready to go live with us.
+If fake, you will need to finish the same setup on our production application.
+This guide gives a good overview of how to finish onboarding.

 3. Go to Company Overview to get client credentials.

-Thats it!
-Now you have everything you need to be able to start playing with Synapse APIs.
+That's it!
+Now you have everything you need to be able to start playing with Synapse's APIs.

 We usually recommend downloading Postman and getting a feel for our APIs before writing code.
 The following steps will make this process easier.

 If you've downloaded our Postman collection, you should be seeing our APIs on the left and the appropriate environment variables on the right.

 The next step is to add your own client keys into the environment variables.